hashicorp/terraform-website/content/source/docs/extend/how-terraform-works.html.md

 # How Terraform Works

 Terraform is a tool for building, changing, and versioning infrastructure safely and efficiently.
-Terraform is built on a plugin-based architecture, enabling developers to extend Terraform by writing new plugins or compiling modified versions of existing plugins in order to support new functionality and new infrastructure providers.
+Terraform is built on a plugin-based architecture, enabling developers to extend Terraform by writing new plugins or compiling modified versions of existing plugins.

-Terraform is logically split into two main parts: Terraform Core, and Terraform Plugins.
+Terraform is logically split into two main parts: **Terraform Core**, and **Terraform Plugins**.
 Terraform Core uses remote procedure calls (RPC) to communicate with Terraform Plugins, and offers multiple ways to discover and load plugins to use.
+Terraform Plugins expose an implementation for a specific service, such as AWS, or provisioner, such as bash.

 ## Terraform Core

-Terraform Core is a statically-compiled binary written in the Go programming language.
+Terraform Core is a [statically-compiled binary][0] written in the [Go programming language][1].
 The compiled binary is the command line tool (CLI) `terraform`, the entrypoint for anyone using Terraform.
 The code is open source and hosted at github.com/hashicorp/terraform.